mmontalbo/grim_rust/wip.md

   The event log captures every chore/costume swap while the actor tables mirror the new fields (`walk_chore`, `talk_drop_chore`, `ignoring_boxes`, etc.) for downstream Lua helpers.
+- Achievement scaffold: `_achievement.lua` now resolves to a host-provided table that remembers eligibility toggles (e.g., `ACHIEVE_CLASSIC_DRIVER`) and reports them back to Lua, letting Manny's Office fall back to the classic driver checks without waiting on Steam platform bindings.
+Future platform bridges can layer on top of this stub once real services are available.